Exclusive mandate: Vietnam

 The Democratic Republic of Vietnam was proclaimed in 1945; the Republic of Vietnam gained its independence from France in 1954 and France also recognized the Democratic Republic of Vietnam in 1954 while Vietnam was divided in the same year.
 While elections were intended to be held in 1955 to reunite the country, they never took place.
 For the next 20 years, both staked claims to all of Vietnam, claiming that the other was an illegally constituted puppet state.
-This continued until capital of South Vietnam was captured by pro-North Vietnamese government in its civil war on 30 April 1975.
+This continued until the capital of South Vietnam was captured by the pro-North Vietnamese government in its civil war on 30 April 1975.
 Vietnam was reunited under the communist regime of the North in 1976.

 When some European countries (such as Switzerland) started recognizing North Vietnam towards the end of the Vietnam war, South Vietnam did not interrupt its diplomatic relations with them.
 Switzerland thus recognized North Vietnam in 1971 but also turned its consulate in Saigon (South Vietnam) into an embassy until the end of the war in 1975.

 In 1979, Vietnam invaded and occupied Cambodia (at that time was ruled by the Khmer Rouge as Democratic Kampuchea) establishing the People's Republic of Kampuchea, but it was dismissed by the People's Republic of China as a "puppet state".
 At the time, both of the countries had disputed the claims of being the sole legitimate representative of all the Khmer people of Cambodia in the United Nations.
 This resulted in its seat being retained by the Coalition Government of Democratic Kampuchea, a coalition government formed in 1982 as a government in exile and composed of the royalist FUNCINPEC party, the republican Khmer People's National Liberation Front and the Khmer Rouge-backed Party of Democratic Kampuchea.

 Afghanistan

 From 1996 to 2001, the Taliban controlled two-thirds of Afghanistan during the conflict against the Northern Alliance.
-After the overthrow in 2001, the new Afghan government re-established control of the country though the Taliban retain parts of it.
+After the overthrow in 2001, the new Afghan government re-established control of the country though the Taliban retained parts of it.

-Following the American withdrawal and subsequent takeover of Kabul twenty years later, the Taliban re-established control in Afghanistan though the Islamic Republic of Afghanistan remains internationally recognized.
+Following the American withdrawal and subsequent takeover of Kabul twenty years later, the Taliban re-established control in Afghanistan as a theocratic emirate, though the Islamic Republic of Afghanistan remains internationally recognized.